-If your LLC has employees, or is not treated as a disregarded entity, then it must obtain a taxpayer ID number by submitting Form SS-4 Application to the IRS, to get an EIN.
-All of the LLCs, other business entities, and even some trusts which own interest in the LLC must have a taxpayer ID number.
+If your LLC has employees or is not treated as a disregarded entity, then it must obtain a taxpayer ID number by submitting Form SS-4 Application to the IRS, to get an EIN.
+All of the LLCs, other business entities, and even some trusts whose own interest in the LLC must have a taxpayer ID number.

 For an LLC, you can liken an EIN to a company’s social security number.